This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 13. Kent State University

 Kent State University Center for Scholastic Journalism offers a Master of Arts degree program (MA) for Journalism Educators that is among the most innovative Masters in Journalism online degree programs in Ohio and beyond.
-Degree candidates enrolled in KSU’s online Masters in Journalism degree program must finish a minimum of 33 graduate semester hours to meet KSU’s graduation criteria.
-Required coursework for this online journalism master’s degree program includes theory & societal role of mass media, teaching journalism ethics, and mass communication law & ethics, among others.
+Degree candidates enrolled in KSU’s online Journalism Masters program must finish a minimum of 33 graduate semester hours to meet KSU’s graduation criteria.
+Required coursework for this online journalism masters degree program includes theory & societal role of mass media, teaching journalism ethics, journalism and mass communication, digital media production tools, and mass communication law & ethics, among others.

 Highlight: The total student enrollment across all campuses of Kent State University exceeds 35,750 students.